-If furs have been properly tagged, it is permitted by Maine law to take or ship furs out of the State, but Federal Law requires an export permit for black bear, bobcat, otter and ermine (weasel) before these animals may be transported outside the United States.
+If furs have been properly tagged, it is permitted by Maine law to take or ship furs out of the state.
+Federal laws and regulations are subject to change and should be consulted before exporting any CITES species (i.e., bobcat, black bear, and river otter) outside the United States.
 For information and permit applications, please contact:

 U.S. Fish & Wildlife Service